RonaldPasion/NixOScfg/README.md

 # My NixOS Configuration

 Welcome to my NixOS configuration repository!
-This setup defines a secure, modern, and user-friendly NixOS system with an encrypted disk, BTRFS subvolumes, and a GNOME desktop environment.
+This setup defines a modern, and user-friendly NixOS system with an encrypted disk, BTRFS subvolumes, and a GNOME desktop environment.

 ## Overview